JADES and BlackTHUNDER: rest-frame Balmer-line absorption and the local environment in a Little Red Dot at z = 5: Abstract

 \section{Abstract}

 We present a broad-line active galactic nucleus (AGN) at $z=5.077$, observed with both NIRSpec/MSA and NIRSpec/IFU by the JADES and \blackthunder surveys.
 The target exhibits all the hallmark features of a `Little Red Dot' (LRD) AGN.
 The combination of spatially resolved and high-resolution spectroscopy offers deeper insight into its nature.
 The \Halpha line has multiple components, including two broad Gaussians, yielding a black-hole mass of $\log (\mbh/\Msun) = 7.65$, while the narrow \OIIIL gives a galaxy dynamical mass of $\log (\mdyn/\Msun) = 9.1$, suggesting a dynamically overmassive black hole relative to the host galaxy.
-The target has two satellites, and is immersed in a 7-kpc wide pool of ionized gas.
-A spatially detached outflow is also tentatively detected. \Halpha shows strong absorption with high equivalent width (EW), ruling out a stellar origin, and with velocity and velocity dispersion of $\vabs = -13~\kms$ and $\sigabs = 120~\kms$.
+The target is immersed in a 7-kpc wide pool of ionized gas and has three neighbours: a satellite galaxy, a possible satellite/gas cloud, and a tentatively detected spatially detached outflow. \Halpha shows strong absorption, deeper than the continuum, thus ruling out a stellar origin, and with velocity and velocity dispersion of $\vabs = -13~\kms$ and $\sigabs = 120~\kms$.
 There is tentative evidence (2.6~\textsigma) of temporal variability in the EW of the \Halpha absorber over two rest-frame months.
 If confirmed, this would suggest a highly dynamic environment.
 Notably, while the \Halpha absorber is clearly visible and even dominant in the high-resolution G395H observations, it is not detected in the medium-resolution G395M data of the same epoch.
 This implies that the current incidence rate of absorbers in LRDs -- and especially of rest-frame absorbers -- may be severely underestimated, because most LRDs rely on lower-resolution spectroscopy.
 In this context, the high incidence rate of rest-frame absorbers in LRDs may indicate a configuration that is either intrinsically stationary, such as a rotating disc, or that exhibits time-averaged stability, such as an oscillatory `breathing mode' accretion of cyclic expansion and contraction of the gas around the SMBH.